 Those present at this meeting were, Geoff Rundle, a WAC Councillor, WAC Committee members, Brian France, David Leach, Ian Plater and Doug Markell, residents Jim Morrow, David Chrystal, Philip Mason (President of Double Bay Residents Association), Malcolm Young, Jasmine Steel, Virginia Rundle and Bruce Bland.
 It was resolved to form a new party for the 2004 Local Council elections, a new and catchy name had to be found, a logo and a statement of goals developed, and candidates selected who would reflect community concerns.
 Several meetings later Residents First was formed, the Party was registered by the State Electoral Office and the Party Launch was held on 27 September 2003 to a large gathering at the Rundles.

 WAC was itself formed in the early 1960’s, motivated by the gross over development of unit blocks right across Woollahra, but most particularly in Darling Point.
 For many years WAC controlled Woollahra Council and re-organised very successfully the Development Control Plan (DCP) to prevent further high rise in Woollahra.
 During the late 1980’s WAC lost its way with its own foray into re-invigorating Double Bay with a proposed underground car park under Guilfoyle Park ending in failure, followed by the Scotts hotel and retail development collapse resulting in the loss of the Council depot and the ensuing bad press over the bankruptcy of Scotts Development.
-WAC lost its dominance with the decision by the Liberal Party to field candidates at the 1999 Local elections, when only two WAC Councillors were returned.
+WAC lost its dominance with the decision by the Liberal Party to field candidates at the 1999 Local elections, when only two WAC Councillors were returned, Cr Geoff Rundle, Cooper Ward and Cr Kevin Berry, Vaucluse Ward.

-Four new RFW Councillors were elected in September 2008, Cr Greg Medcraft (a former WAC Mayor), Paddington Ward, Cr Malcolm Young, Cooper Ward, Cr Ian Plater, Double Bay Ward and Cr Susan Wynne, Vaucluse Ward, who are continuing to uphold RFW principles, goals and pledges.
+RFW Councillors were elected in September 2008, Cr Greg Medcraft (a former WAC Mayor), Paddington Ward, Cr Malcolm Young, Cooper Ward and Cr Ian Plater, Double Bay Ward who are continuing to uphold RFW principles, goals and pledges.

-RFW’s formidable success was reflected in the election of a RFW candidate in each ward in the September 2012 elections: Cr Elena Wise, Paddington Ward, Cr Luise Elsing, Cooper Ward, Cr Elena Kirillova, Double Bay Ward, Cr Jeffrey Zulman, Bellevue Hill Ward and Cr Susan Wynne, Vaucluse Ward.
+RFW’s formidable success was reflected in the election of a RFW candidate in each ward in the September 2012 elections: Cr Elena Wise, Paddington Ward, Cr Luise Elsing, Cooper Ward, Cr Elena Kirillova, Double Bay Ward, and Cr Jeffrey Zulman, Bellevue Hill Ward.
 All Residents First Councillors pledged to vote against overdevelopment and to protect and nurture the feeling of our community through thoughtful developments that enhance the environment and way we live.

 Residents First founder and former Woollahra Mayor Geoff Rundle with Malcolm Turnbull MP and New Australian Citizens, Australia Day 2005.